VINTAGE EPIPHONE BASS

 Guitar Player September 1977

-Gibsons RD series of guitars and basses, with Moog electronics, created substantial talk because of their abilities to cross-over from the screaming sustain of rock to the mellow richness of jazz.
+Gibsons RD series of guitars and basses, with Moog electronics, creates substantial talk because of their abilities to cross-over from the screaming sustain of rock to the mellow richness of jazz.

 Review of the 1977 NAMM show, Guitar Player magazine, Sept 1977.

 I am looking for pictures of the RD basses displayed at NAMM 1977.
-Where you there? can you help?
+Were you there? can you help?

 1978